 Policy benefits include death benefits for life insurance policies, policy surrenders for whole life policies and disability income benefits.
 In addition, policy benefits include a small amount of miscellaneous benefits such as payments on life-contingent immediate annuities and premium waiver benefits due to disability.
-Policy benefits decreased \$49 million to \$594 million in 2022 from \$643 million in 2021.
-This decrease was primarily due to mortality experience in 2022 as the impact of COVID-19 on mortality continued to decline.
+Policy benefits increased \$85 million to \$679 million in 2023 from \$594 million in 2022, driven by elevated mortality experience as well as less favorable experience on accelerated benefits riders.